 Actually, I can’t think of any businesses not gay-friendly that I’ve discovered in my long experience of living and working on the Coast.
 There may be a few, but I haven’t heard of them (tell me if you find any!).

-After coming out, I met and fell in love with a Vancouver woman and we made a life here, marrying in 2014 after six years together.
-Unfortunately our marriage recently ended (single!) but while we were together we participated in many community events, whether they are GLBT focused or not.
-We have attended elementary and high school functions for my two daughters, business award functions, community development meetings, and just plain social gatherings.
-We are also connected to the local women’s community on the Coast, and I am a member of the Sunshine Coast Gay & Lesbian Association.
+After coming out, I met and fell in love with a Vancouver woman and we made a life here, marrying in 2014 after seven years together.
+Unfortunately our marriage recently ended but while we were together we participated in many community events, whether they are GLBT focused or not.
+We attended elementary and high school functions for my two daughters, business award functions, community development meetings, and just plain social gatherings.
+My partner of the past four years, Susan Harman, and I, are also connected to the local women’s community on the Coast.

 I won’t say there are never any negative remarks or discrimination, but they happen so rarely and are easily so overwhelmed by the kindnesses, inclusiveness and welcome by the community that they have not been a factor in the years I have been running this site.

-If you would like more information about visiting our region or moving here as a gay, lesbian, transgendered or queer person or couple, please write me at firstname.lastname@example.org.
+If you would like more information about visiting our region or moving here as a LGBT*QIA2S+ person or couple, please write me at firstname.lastname@example.org.